 Special, preferred postage rates for nonprofits have existed since being authorized by Congress in 1951.
 To qualify for Nonprofit Standard Mail rates, an organization must be a nonprofit organization organized and operated for a qualifying primary purpose (religious, educational, scientific, charitable, agricultural, labor, veterans, fraternal; certain political committees may also qualify).
 Under current law, the nonprofit discount rate is 40 percent.

-Independent Sector and its members sent a letter to Chairman Darrell Issa (R-CA) expressing support for preserving the nonprofit postage discount rate in legislation introduced in the 113th Congress.
+Among other advocacy efforts, Independent Sector and its members sent a letter to Chairman Darrell Issa (R-CA) expressing support for preserving the nonprofit postage discount rate in legislation introduced in the 113th Congress.
 Click here to read the letter and see who signed.